Someshdiwan/Computer-Vision-and-Pattern-Recognition/README.md

 bash
 git clone https://github.com/Someshdiwan/Computer-Vision-and-Pattern-Recognition

-Navigate to the project directory: bash

-cd Computer-Vision-and-Pattern-Recognition

 Open any Jupyter notebook or Python script and run the code cells to see the implementations in action.
----
 ---
 🌟 Show Your Support
 If you like this project, please consider giving it a ⭐ on GitHub!